melitus/developer-api/README.md

-# Developer API coding task
+# Developer API Interface

 ## Design and implementation of Developer Api interface

-# Coding Case
+# Problem description

 The following is about designing and implementing an interface with the following main functions: